 When I was a child, my grandpa Oskar visited about once a week before he moved back to Spain.
 Occasionally, he took me on a walk on a sunny day thru the little village I grew up in.
 I loved these walks with him not only because he was an excellent storyteller and great listener, but also because he never included my siblings.
 He was my grandpa Oskar.
 I was his favorite grandchild (Note my sister was the other grandpa’s favorite, and my brother was grandma’s favorite.).

 On these walks, we came past a little store where they had tons of Barbie outfits.
 We always discussed them outside before we went inside the store.
 There he chatted with the owner while I spent for ever going thru all the available Barbie dresses.
 First pulling out the ones I liked.
 Then going thru that pile again sorting out which ones I liked better than the others making a new, but smaller pile.
 Going on repeat until I had nailed it down to one Barbie outfit.

 Interestingly, this way I still buy the clothes for me today.
-See my post on how I buy clothes online.
+For more smart shopping tips see this ultimate guide on how to save when shopping.

 He added some candies and a cigar and paid.
 He smoked his cigar, and we walked and talked and I was looking again and again at the outfit and telling him which pieces that Barbie had already, would match with this new outfit.
 I still like the smell of a good cigar.